ZanSara/zansara.github.io/content/posts/2023-10-30-haystack-series-rag.md

 RAG is quickly becoming a key technique to make LLMs more reliable and effective at answering any sort of question, regardless how specific, so it's crucial for Haystack to enable it.

 Let's see how to build such applications with Haystack 2.0, starting from a very basic call to an LLM to a fully fledged, production-ready RAG pipeline that scales.
-We are going to end up with a RAG application that can answers all your questions about countries of the world.
+We are going to end up with a RAG application that can answers all your questions about all countries in the world, present and past, with the latest information.

 # What is RAG?